TITLE: Blood Ties(1/2)

 Grey nodded, looking a little embarrassed.

 "Be clear on this, Grey.
 Any pride your dad had in Mulder's intellect was deserved.
 He's hands down the most brilliant mind I've ever encountered.
 The FBI recruited him straight out of Oxford -- no small honor.
 He became a top profiler for VICAP and from what I hear, they're still using some of his cases for instruction at the academy.
-He can sift through an unbelievable amount of data and piece together a cogent solution to a case that's left everyone else spinning their wheels.
+He can sift through an unbelievable amount of data and piece together a cogent solution to a case that's had everyone else spinning their wheels.
 Add to that the kind of courage that has risked death to save me on more than one occasion.

 "Is he emotionally sound?
 Grey, *nothing* in that man's life has ever been stable.
 But he's remained standing through circumstances that would bring most people to their knees.
 He'll never be a poster boy for emotional health.
 But I trust him.
 I trust him with my life.
 I may not believe in everything he does, but I believe in *him*."